Amsterdam has been collapsing for years. Now it's paying the price

 Things have moved on since then, and Amsterdam is now looking down the barrel of what could be some of the biggest infrastructural challenges it's ever faced.

-At the helm is Alderman Sharon Dijksma, an elected official with oversight of traffic and transport.
+At the helm is Alderman Sharon Dijksma, an official with oversight of traffic and transport.

 After several incidents involving collapsed canal walls, she asked for an independent report which concluded that at least 5% of the city's 200 kilometers of brick canal walls are in a poor state of repair, heightening the risk of subsidence.